 Writing from the heart is a lifelong pursuit.
 Trust yourself, your instincts, and write your first drafts with passion.
 Then edit your stories using all your experience and judgement.
 Never settle and never forget that the world becomes more beautiful every time you let us see what you’ve been hiding inside your heart.

 I will also say that great writing is too hard.
 Every single time.
 If you are pushing against the limits of what you can do, then by definition it will never be easy.
 When I wrote my first novel ‘Other Gods’, I didn’t think much about the editing process.
 But once I’d been through multiple edits, two things stood out in my mind: the story was getting better than I ever thought it would be and — I must be doing it wrong — because it was too hard.
 The professionals didn’t have to go through this, did they?
 Surely there was an easier way, a shortcut?
 But as Beverly Sills said, “There are no shortcuts to any place worth going.”
 And if being a great writer is your goal, you can handle a little ‘too hard’.
 In fact, you’ll eat ‘too hard’ for breakfast because, to paraphrase a popular fitness quote, “Great writing is hard.
 Being a lousy writer is hard.
 Pick your hard.”

 By serendipity, the final thought on this topic comes from my grandmother Mary, who passed away exactly a week ago as I write this (she passed on April 6th, 2016).
-My sister Sarah was cleaning out her (Sarah’s) room and discovered a message behind a picture in a frame my grandmother had painted for me many years ago.
+My sister Sarah was cleaning out her (Sarah’s) room and discovered a message in a frame behind a picture my grandmother had painted for me many years ago.
 Her message —